 If the package of elements would all be liable to VAT at the standard-rate when supplied on their own, then the problem does not arise as the supplier will charge VAT on the total value of the supply in the normal way.
 Similarly, if the package of elements would all be zero-rated if supplied in isolation (eg zero-rated publications). then no VAT needs to be charged on the supply and a problem does not arise.
 However, difficulties do arise when the elements of the package would be subject to different VAT rates if supplied in isolation.

 For example, a set of physical course materials might be supplied with a package of online lectures or other resources.
-Here, the different elements may be subject to different VAT treatments if supplied in isolation, so it is important to determine whether they are to be treated separately or whether they must be treated as a
+Here, the different elements may be subject to different VAT treatments if supplied in isolation, so it is important to determine whether they are to be treated separately

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.